Q&A on I Bonds

 However, when you are tracking your total value on TreasuryDirect or with the Savings Bond Calculator, keep in mind that the values displayed for bonds that are less than five years old do not contain the latest three months of interest.

 You can redeem the bond after 12 months.
-However, if you redeem the bond before it is five years old, you lose the last three months of interest.
+However, if you redeem the bond before holding it five years, you lose the last three months of interest.

 Why are they a great investment?